 4. PRACTICE MINDFULNESS WHILE YOU WAIT

 A great time to practice mindfulness is when you’re not going anywhere.
 So, when you’re in a queue, stuck at a red light or waiting for a bus, take a moment to look around and become fully aware of where you are and how you feel.
 Once again, it’s accepting these daily activities and using them as moments of calm.
-Further reading: how to be present and live in the moment.

 5. BRING THE WANDERING MIND BACK TO THE PRESENT